phpredis/phpredis/README.markdown

 ### lPush
 -----
-Adds the string value to the head (left) of the list.
+_**Description**_: Adds the string value to the head (left) of the list.
 Creates the list if the key didn't exist.
 If the key exists and is not a list, `FALSE` is returned.

 ##### *Parameters*
 *key*